 Antenna selection and placement can play a large role in system performance.
-Often directional antennas are preferred over omnidirectional antennas when possible as RF energy can be more selectively directed and received and higher gains can be realized without the consumption of additional power.
+Often directional antennas are preferred over omnidirectional antennas when possible, as RF energy can be more selectively directed and received.
+Also, higher gains can be realized without the consumption of additional power.
 Additionally, a good rule of thumb is to place antennas as high as possible.
 Giving an antenna a higher elevation often increases the amount of area and distance it can "see" and cover with "line of sight".
 Sometimes performance can be improved by even slightly changing the horizontal or vertical position of the antenna.
+See https://s.campbellsci.com/documents/us/technical-papers/line-of-sight-obstruction.pdf for more information on line of sight obstructions.